myanmar - mediation, mitigation, peacebuilding

 Success Stories

-In her opinion, women in Myanmar do not face discrimination.
-They should participate more as negotiators.
-Several strategies and encouragements should be implemented to strengthen women's participation in peacebuilding, peacekeeping, and peace processes.
+Her aspiration to connect people is realised, as through JMC, she facilitated communication and mediation between armed groups and the government to reduce direct conflicts.
+Further, as a woman, she desires to be involved and contribute in a coordinating role.
+In her opinion, within the peace process, women in Myanmar do not face discrimination.
+Therefore, they should participate more as negotiators.
+Thus, several strategies and encouragements should be implemented to strengthen women's participation in peacebuilding, peacekeeping, and peace processes.
 Educational campaigns should be conducted to raise awareness among women about these processes.
 Additionally, knowledge dissemination can help resolve fears and barriers.
 Encouragements and motivations will leverage women's empathetic nature.

 Accessibility